ResearchComputing/Documentation/docs/software-and-tools/loadbalancer.md

 ```

 Now we will create a list of calls to the python script that will be
-distributed to multiple cores (note that a processor may have one or
+distributed to multiple cores.
+(Each compute node has one or more
-more cores, and each core can perform a task).
-Instead of slowly
+discrete compute processor; most modern processors are made up of
+multiple compute "cores", each of which can operate independently and
+simultaneously.)

-typing out commands one-at-a-time, we will use a bash shell script to
+Instead of slowly typing out commands one-at-a-time, we will use a
-create our commands.
-In a text editor, create a bash shell script
+bash shell script to create our commands.
+In a text editor, create a
-called `create_hello.sh`, that has the following text:
+bash shell script called `create_hello.sh`, that has the following
+text:

 ```bash
 #!/bin/bash